asyrjasalo/dockoon/bicep/README.md

 ### Domain name

 You must own a domain which is delegated to an existing public DNS zone in the same Azure subscription.

-Deployment will create DNS records in the zone for the Container Instance app (A record) and API Management endpoints (3 CNAMEs).
+ACI deployment will create DNS record (A) for the Container Instance app.
+Also 3 CNAME records for API Gateway, Developer Portal and Management API are created in the DNS zone and set as custom domains by APIM deployment.

 ### Certificate